 I will give you a real world example.
 As I have said, I have a small daughter and a husband of which I think are in a contest each week to see who can generate the most laundry.
 I used to spend hours a week doing laundry.
 I did a time assessment and realized I was spending upwards of nine hours a week doing laundry.
 I have three bachelor's degrees, two associate degrees, a professional writing certificate and am a professional speaker and author.
 In six years I hadn't thought to stop and find a better way to do laundry so that I wasn't spending NINE HOURS washing clothes.
-I carried a 3.98 GPA, I should be able to outsmart the laundry.
+I carried a 3.98 GPA, I should be able to outsmart the laundry, if nothing else.

 As silly as it sounds I spent the next week carefully observing and jotting down when I did anything related to laundry.
-Here is the break out in hours per week: 1.5 gathering laundry, 1 hour sorting laundry, 1 hour putting it in and taking it out of the machines, 3 hours folding laundry, 2.
-5 hours hauling it up and down stairs.
+Here is the break out in hours per week once I added all the "it only takes a minute" tasks together: 1.5 hours gathering laundry, 1 hour sorting laundry, 1 hour putting it in and taking it out of the machines, 3 hours folding laundry, 2.
+5 hours hauling it up and down stairs and moving it around and putting only mine and my daughters away.

-Here is what I did; Since my daughter and I have the least (me) and most (her) amount of clothes, I took all my clothes out of my room and all hers out of her room (which also let me make her entire closet a toy chest with shelves making her room clean up MUCH easier).
-Then I retro fitted my laundry room with closet bars so that I could eliminate all the running up and down our three flights of stairs to put away clothes..
-I stand in front of the dryer and either turn around or lean to the left to hang up both her and my clothes.
+Then I spent an hour online researching ideas on how to do the laundry more efficiently.
+As in going to youtube.com and typing in best ways to cut laundry time, then best practices for doing laundry, then I hit Pinterest and did the same.
+Here is what ended up doing; Since my daughter and I have the least (me) and most (her) amount of clothes, I took all my clothes out of my room and all hers out of her room (which also let me make her entire closet a toy chest with shelves making her room clean up MUCH easier).
+Then I retro fitted my laundry room with closet bars so that I could eliminate all the running up and down our three flights of stairs to put away clothes.
+I stand in front of the dryer and either turn around (hers) or lean to the left (mine) to hang up both her and my clothes.
+To include rolling t-shirts and shorts and putting them in hanging sweater racks.